metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-gate.md

 ## Overview

 The **Asset Gate** guard allows minting if the payer is Holder of an Asset of the specified Asset collection.
-The Asset will be **not** be transferred.
+The Asset will **not** be transferred.

 If the payer does not own an Asset from the required collection, minting will fail.